Steve Kemp

 “It was this whole world of European martial arts that no one knows about.”

-He began training in HEMA around 2003 and has been immersed in Fiore’s system ever since.
+He began training in HEMA around 2003 and has been immersed in Fiore's system ever since.
 He can walk you through every section of the Fior di Battaglia: from the unarmed wrestling through the dagger, longsword in two hands and one, spear, and pollaxe.
-He knows how to read the manuscript illustrations, where the crowned figure is the master and the figure with the garter is the student, and he understands how Fiore’s plays flow from one position into the next.
+He knows how to read the manuscript illustrations — where the crowns and garters mark the masters, scholars, and counter-masters at each level of the art — and he understands how Fiore's plays flow from one position into the next.

 Before HEMA, Steve spent years in other martial arts.
 He has practised since the age of ten, holds multiple black belts, and trained in Wing Chun, judo, jujitsu, and karate.
 He used to teach self-defence to doormen in London.
 That breadth of practical combat experience gives his teaching a directness that is hard to find elsewhere.
 When Steve teaches you a technique from the manuscript, he is not guessing whether it works.
 He has tested it against resisting opponents across multiple disciplines for decades.